All You Need for Object Detection: From Pixels, Points, and Prompts to Next-Gen Fusion and Multimodal LLMs/VLMs in

 Ego-Vehicle Perception datasets are collected directly from sensors mounted on the AV itself, capturing the vehicle's first-person view of its surroundings.
 Roadside Perception datasets originate from fixed infrastructure, such as roadside cameras or LiDAR units, offering complementary, third-party observations of traffic environments.
 Vehicle-to-Language (V2L) Datasets combine visual inputs with natural language descriptions or queries to enable semantic understanding and reasoning within AV systems.
-Vehicle-to-Vehicle (V2V) datasets capture communication and interaction data exchanged between vehicles to enhance cooperative perception and coordination \cite{sarlak2024enhanced}.
-Vehicle-to-Infrastructure (V2I) datasets focus on data shared between vehicles and static infrastructure elements like traffic lights or roadside units for improved navigation and safety.
-Vehicle-to-Everything (V2X) encompasses broader connectivity scenarios, integrating V2V, V2I, and interactions with other road users such as pedestrians or cyclists.
+Vehicle-to-Vehicle (V2V) datasets capture communication and interaction data exchanged between vehicles to enhance cooperative perception and coordination \cite{xiang2023multi}.
+Vehicle-to-Infrastructure (V2I) datasets focus on data shared between vehicles and static infrastructure elements, such as traffic lights or roadside units, to improve navigation and safety.
+Vehicle-to-Everything (V2X) encompasses broader connectivity scenarios, integrating V2V, V2I, and interactions with other road users, such as pedestrians and cyclists.
 Finally, Infrastructure-to-Infrastructure (I2I) datasets involve the communication and synchronization of data between multiple infrastructure nodes to create a cohesive traffic management framework.

-The subsequent subsections will delve into further detail on each AV dataset category by assessing the key features of each dataset, such as the number of samples, data modalities, labeling schemes, and the specific methodologies adopted for data acquisition and annotation.
-Through a detailed analysis of these critical aspects, this work offers a comprehensive and structured resource for researchers and practitioners, allowing informed decisions when selecting datasets for training, testing, or benchmarking AV models.
+The subsequent subsections will delve further into each AV dataset category, assessing key features such as the number of samples, data modalities, labeling schemes, and the specific methodologies used for data acquisition and annotation.
+Through a detailed analysis of these critical aspects, this work provides a comprehensive, structured resource for researchers and practitioners, enabling informed decisions when selecting datasets for training, testing, or benchmarking AV models.
 Ultimately, this collection contributes to the broader landscape of autonomous driving research by supporting reproducibility, robustness, and innovation in the development of intelligent transportation systems.